dwarkeshsp/scroll-spy/README.md

 ## Usage

 Wrap your MenuItems in the Menu component and your content in the Content component.
+Code for components in /src/components.
+Code for demo in /example.

 ```jsx
 import React from 'react'